 Vision and Goals

-- R.A.U. also seeks to minister to the physical and educational needs of the region.
+- R.A.U. will also by God’s grace seek to minister to the physical and educational needs of the region.
 R.A.U.’s 17 acres gives opportunity to have a Medical Clinic, Christian Day School for children, Orphan Care Center, and as well vocational training for adults with a Micro-Finance Center.
-Please pray with us for God’s provision in this endeavor!
+Please pray with us for God’s provision in these endeavors!

-- Carol and I plan to move to this location to work alongside the born again believers of this region to help train church leaders and facilitate other ministry opportunities… “the harvest is great and the labors are few”.
-We are preparing to make our move and build a modest Guest house on the RAU compound where we will live… pray…!
+- Carol and I have made our home here so that we can work alongside the born again believers of this region to help train church leaders and facilitate other ministry opportunities… “the harvest is great and the labors are few”.

 R.A.U. is grateful for all financial gifts!
-We commit to faithfully use these gifts to extend Christ’s work in Northern Uganda, Southern Sudan, and Northeastern Democratic Republic of Congo and regions to the North.
+R.A.U. commits to faithfully use these gifts to extend Christ’s work in Northern Uganda, South Sudan, Northeastern Democratic Republic of Congo and regions to the North.

-Donations may be made via PayPal.
+Tax deductible charitable donations may be made via PayPal.
+PayPal also has a way to make reoccurring monthly gifts.
 To do so please click their link below.
-PayPal deducts $10+- (the bigger the gift the more they deduct) from each gift as a processing fee.
-All gifts given through PayPal are NOT tax deductible at this time.
-Reaching Africa’s Unreached has applied for 501 c3 and its application is pending.
+PayPal deducts a small amount from each gift as a processing fee.
+All gifts given through PayPal are now tax deductible as Reaching Africa’s Unreached has 501 c3 tax exempt status as a charitable organization.
+If you wish to write a check you may write it out to R.A.U. and mail it to Lifegate Missions, 395 Lifegate Ln., Seguin Texas 78155.